-Step #2: Identify and analyze the main objectives for digital transformation
+Step #2: Identify and analyze the main objectives for digital transformation.

 Executing a successful digital transformation starts by identifying the main objectives and the strategies that can help achieve those objectives.
 Many organizations often only focus on digital customer experience when strategizing their digital transformation journey.
-But considering digital employee experience is just as important because your handle all the internal company work and talk to customers directly.
+But considering, the digital employee experience is just as important because your handle all the internal company work and talk to customers directly.

 Here are some of the major digital transformation objectives and goals that you can consider: